 I do think that it was a unique idea that was executed very well in the anime version of the story.
 I like the execution of the idea because it makes all the fans happy, even if it doesn’t appear that way at first.

-The Animation Is Very Good:
+The Animation Is Very Good

 Studio Shaft is a very unique studio.
 They are known for their creative and unique backgrounds and character designs for anime such as the Monogatari series and Puella Magi Madoka Magica (2011).
 They are the perfect choice for a Fate anime set in a virtual world where the sky’s the limit on what it could possibly look like.

-While fans complain about how the fight scenes aren’t over-the-top and flashy, I enjoyed the fights because they were very character driven, and while they weren’t long battles, they do keep you guessing unless you played the original game and you know who wins the battles.
+While fans complain about how the fight scenes aren’t over-the-top and flashy, I enjoyed the fights because they were very character-driven, and while they weren’t long battles, they do keep you guessing unless you played the original game and you know who wins the battles.

 I really like the art style and the background designs for Fate/Extra: Last Encore.
-The background and art style design are unique to Studio Shaft and with how imaginative they can be with their designs it’s not surprising that they were chosen for this anime adaption.
+The background and art style design is unique to Studio Shaft and with how imaginative they can be with their designs it’s not surprising that they were chosen for this anime adaption.